stevenaldinger/decker/README.md

 ## Installing plugins

-Right now, plugins are expected to be in a directory relative to wherever the `decker` binary is.
+By default, plugins are expected to be in a directory relative to wherever the `decker` binary is, at `<decker binary>/internal/app/decker/plugins/<plugin name>/<plugin name>.so`.
+Additional paths can be added by setting the `DECKER_PLUGIN_DIRS` environment variable.
+The default plugin path will still be used if `DECKER_PLUGIN_DIRS` is set.

-Plugins are expected to be at `<decker binary>/internal/app/decker/plugins/<plugin name>/<plugin name>.so`.
+Example: `export DECKER_PLUGIN_DIRS="/path/to/my/plugins:/additional/path/to/plugins"`

 There should be an `HCL` file next to the `.so` file at `<decker binary>/internal/app/decker/plugins/<plugin name>/<plugin name>.hcl` that defines its inputs and outputs.
 Currently, only `string`, `list`, and `map` inputs are supported.
 Each input should have an `input` block that looks like this: